redox-os/ion/CONTRIBUTING.md

 ## Test your code

-Before submitting a PR, ensure that you've run your tests locally and that they pass.
+Before submitting a merge request (MR) on GitLab, ensure that you've run your tests locally and that they pass.
 This can be done by running the following two commands:

 ```sh